cyanzhong/docs.taio.app/docs/editor/custom-preview.md

 > On iPad running iPadOS 16 or higher, you can also leverage the customizable toolbar to switch styles.

-## Customize Behaviors
+## Customizing Behaviors

 The JavaScript file that adds custom behaviors can be found by going preview settings, custom plugins.
 The default implementation is just a placeholder, and you can change it to match your needs.

-This file is just a plain text file located in `/Taio/Templates/PreviewPlugins.js`, editing it using your favorite source code editor works too.
+This file is just a plain text file located at `/Taio/Templates/PreviewPlugins.js`, editing it using your favorite source code editor works too.

 With this JavaScript file, you can add more extensions to the preview.